 - Department must provide Accounts Payable with the completed W-8BEN

 - Accounts Payable will create the NRA in Cardinal and Banner

 - Payroll will attach the completed Request for Tax Analysis to the payment in buyW&M and email you a copy for your records

 - Accounts Payable will process the payment to the NRA

 - Tax is recorded appropriately through the AP process and is remitted to the IRS on behalf of the NRA payee by Payroll

 For Financial Aid Payments:

 - Forward the original Financial Aid Spreadsheet to email@example.com.

-- Payroll will complete the FNIS process described above with the NRA.
+- Payroll will complete the TDS process described above with the NRA.

 - After analysis is made; Payroll will email you with the tax analysis on the payment.